RockefellerArchiveCenter/processing-manual/processing.md

   <p>Accompanying description, most often with creator or donor-generated language and terminology, has to this point been retained and maintained “as received” by RAC with minimal archivist intervention or augmentation.</p>

-  <p>We acknowledge these problems and aim to cultivate inclusive representation and equity by reconsidering and enhancing our description of this material with current sensibilities.</p>
+  <p>We acknowledge these problems and aim to cultivate inclusive representation and equity by reconsidering and enhancing our description of this material in line with current sensibilities.</p>
   </div>

 Following reparative redescription actions, including if/when any such actions are taken during processing, the following statement should be used: